originalmalek/mozart-trade/README.md

 # mozart-trade
-An telegram bot for manage signals from Mozart Trade telegram channel
+A telegram bot for manage signals from Mozart Trade telegram channel

 Work about bot in process
 Python 3.10